 Liberalization of foreign trade

-The foreign assets of the UAE central bank stood at $136.1 billion at the end of January 2023, with the aggregate capital and reserves of banks operating in the country totaling $112 billion.
-Additionally, both the tier 1 capital ratio, at 16.3%, and the capital adequacy ratio, at 17.5%, were well above the 13% requirement as of the third quarter of 2022.
-The UAE adheres to the directives of the Basel accords, and the central bank issues regulatory notes to the banking sector for the implementation of all related compliance rules.
+The foreign assets of the UAE central bank stood at $196 billion in April 2024, an increase of 30% over 2022 figures.
+As of the fourth quarter of 2023, the UAE banking sector maintained a capital adequacy ratio of 17.9% and a Common Equity Tier 1 (CET1) ratio of 14.9%, both well above the regulatory requirements set by the central bank.
+The UAE follows the directives of the Basel accords and the central bank issues regulatory notes to the banking sector for the implementation of all related compliance rules.

 Banking system